zen-fs/zip/readme.md

-# ZenFS Zip Backend
+# ZenFS Archive Backends

-[ZenFS](https://github.com/zen-fs/core) backend for Zip files.
+[ZenFS](https://github.com/zen-fs/core) backends for archive files.

-Please read the ZenFS documentation!

-## Backend
+This packages adds a few backends:

-This package adds the `Zip` backend, which allows you to create a _readonly_ file system from a zip file.
+- `Zip` allows you to create a _readonly_ file system from a zip file.
+- `Iso` allows you to create a _readonly_ file system from a `.iso` file.

-For more information, see the [API documentation](https://zen-fs.github.io/zip).
+For more information, see the [API documentation](https://zenfs.dev/archives).

+> [!IMPORTANT]
+> Please read the ZenFS core documentation!

 ## Usage

-> [!NOTE]
-> The examples are written in ESM.
-> For CJS, you can `require` the package.
-> If using a browser environment, you can use a `<script>` with `type=module` (you may need to use import maps)

-You can't use `Zip` on its own.
-You must import the core in order to use the backend.
+The easiest way to get started is by looking at these examples

+#### `Zip`

 ```js
 import { configure, fs } from '@zenfs/core';